exercism/generic-analyzer/TRACK_README.md

 2. `./bin/benchmark-in-docker.sh`: benchmark the Docker image

 These scripts can give a rough estimation of the analyzer's performance.
-Bear in mind though that the performance on Exercism' production server is often lower.
+Bear in mind though that the performance on Exercism's production servers is often lower.

 [analyzers]: https://github.com/exercism/docs/tree/main/building/tooling/analyzers
 [golden]: https://ro-che.info/articles/2017-12-04-golden-tests